nicolaCirillo/ate-it/index.md

 ---
 ## Automatic Term Extraction (ATE)

 ATE is a foundational task in NLP and terminology work.
-Its goal is to identify **domain-specific terms** that encapsulate key concepts within a specialised field of knowledge.
-It differs from Named Entity Recognition (NER) because the focus of ATE – the term – refers to a potentially unlimited number of objects, unlike the named entity that refers to unique objects.
+Its goal is to identify **domain-specific terms** that designate key concepts within a specialised field of knowledge.

+ATE differs from Named Entity Recognition (NER) because NER is about identifying and classifying mentions of named entities (e.g., people, organizations, places, dates, products) in running text.
+Its focus is usually on proper names or unique references that have a clear instance-level referent, and the output is often linked to knowledge bases (e.g., “Barack Obama → Person”, “Google → Organization”).
+ATE, by contrast, aims to extract domain-specific terms from a corpus.
+This means identifying multi-word and single-word terms that are relevant to a field (e.g., “informed consent”, “cryptic species”, “blockchain consensus algorithm”).

 The terms extracted through ATE serve as essential building blocks for downstream tasks such as information retrieval, machine translation, ontology construction, knowledge graph enrichment, and domain adaptation of large language models (LLMs).

 ---
 ## The ATE-IT Shared Task

-The ATE-IT (*Automatic Term Extraction - Italian Testbed*) shared task offers the **first large-scale evaluation campaign on Italian ATE**, centred on a clearly defined real-world scenario: terminology extraction from institutional texts in the domain of waste management.
-This domain presents a rich variety of derived terms (e.g., *“ecodizionario”*, *“biodigestore”*), synonyms (e.g., *“indifferenziato”* and *“secco residuo”*), abbreviations (*“TARI”*, *“RAEE”*), and multiword expressions (*“mastello contenitore”*, *“raccolta porta a porta”*), making it an important testbed for assessing the robustness of different approaches.
+The ATE-IT (*Automatic Term Extraction - Italian Testbed*) shared task offers the **first large-scale evaluation campaign on Italian ATE**, centred on a clearly defined real-world scenario: term extraction from institutional texts in the domain of waste management.
+This domain presents a rich variety of derived terms (e.g., *“ecodizionario”*, *“biodigestore”*), synonyms (e.g., *“indifferenziato”* and *“secco residuo”*), abbreviations (*“TARI”*, *“RAEE”*), and multiword terms (*“mastello contenitore”*, *“raccolta porta a porta”*), making it an important testbed for assessing the robustness of different approaches.
 The ATE-IT shared task comprises two subtasks of increasing complexity: [Term Extraction](subtask_a.md) and [Term Variants Clustering](subtask_b.md) .

 ---